stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 A crucial part of scientific research is recording the provenance of its outputs.
 The W3C PROV standard defines provenance as “a record that describes the people, institutions, entities, and activities involved in producing, influencing, or delivering a piece of data or a thing”
-\[Moreau 2013\].
+\[[Moreau 2013]\].
 Provenance is instrumental to activities such as traceability, reproducibility, accountability, and quality assessment
-\[Herschel 2017\].
+\[[Herschel 2017]\].
-The constantly growing size and complexity of scientific datasets and the analysis that is required to extract useful information from them has made science increasingly dependent on advanced automated processing techniques in order to get from experimental data to final results \[Himanen 2019\]\[Gauthier 2019\]\[Huntingford 2019\].
+The constantly growing size and complexity of scientific datasets and the analysis that is required to extract useful information from them has made science increasingly dependent on advanced automated processing techniques in order to get from experimental data to final results \[[Himanen 2019], [Gauthier 2019], [Huntingford 2019]\].
 Consequently, a large part of the provenance information for scientific outputs consists of descriptions of complex computer-aided data processing steps.
 This data processing is often expressed as workflows, i.e., high-level applications that coordinate multiple tools and manage intermediate outputs in order to produce the final results.

-In order to homogenise the collection and interchange of provenance records, the W3C consortium proposed the PROV-O standard \[Lebo 2013a\], an OWL \[W3C 2012\] representation of PROV for provenance in the Web.
+In order to homogenise the collection and interchange of provenance records, the W3C consortium proposed the PROV-O standard \[[Lebo 2013a]\], an OWL \[[W3C 2012]\] representation of PROV for provenance in the Web.
-PROV-O has been widely extended for workflows (D-PROV \[Missier 2013\], ProvONE \[Cuevas-Vicenttín 2016\], OPMW \[Garijo 2011\], P-PLAN \[Garijo 2012\]), where provenance information is collected in two main forms: prospective and retrospective \[Freire 2008\]. *Prospective provenance* – the execution plan – is essentially the workflow itself: it includes a machine-readable specification with the processing steps to be performed and the data and software dependencies to carry out each computation.
+PROV-O has been widely extended for workflows (D-PROV \[[Missier 2013]\], ProvONE \[[Cuevas-Vicenttín 2016]\], OPMW \[[Garijo 2011]\], P-PLAN \[[Garijo 2012]\]), where provenance information is collected in two main forms: prospective and retrospective \[[Freire 2008]\]. *Prospective provenance* – the execution plan – is essentially the workflow itself: it includes a machine-readable specification with the processing steps to be performed and the data and software dependencies to carry out each computation.
 *Retrospective provenance* refers to what actually happened during an execution, i.e. what were the values of the input parameters, which outputs were produced, which tools were executed, how much time did the execution take, whether the execution was successful or not, etc.
 Retrospective provenance can also be represented at different levels of abstraction depending on available computing resources: for instance, by the workflow execution becoming a single activity which produces results, by specifying the individual execution of each workflow step, or by going a step further and indicating how each step is divided into sub-processes when a workflow is deployed in a cluster.

-Different workflow systems have adopted and extended PROV (and its PROV-O representation) to the workflow domain (WINGS \[Gil 2011\]\[Garijo 2014b\], VisTrails \[Scheidegger 2008\]\[Costa 2013\]), in order to ease the burden of provenance collection from tool developers to workflow management systems (WMS) \[Atkinson 2017\]\[Pérez 2018\].
+Different workflow systems have adopted and extended PROV (and its PROV-O representation) to the workflow domain (WINGS \[[Gil 2011], [Garijo 2014b]\], VisTrails \[[Scheidegger 2008], [Costa 2013]\]), in order to ease the burden of provenance collection from tool developers to workflow management systems (WMS) \[[Atkinson 2017], [Pérez 2018]\].

 D-PROV, PROV-ONE, OPMW-PROV, P-Plan propose representations of workflow plans and their respective executions, taking into account the features of the workflow systems implementing them (e.g., hierarchical representations, sub-processes, etc.).
 Other data models like *wfprov* and *wfdesc*
-\[Belhajjame 2015\] go a step further by considering not only the link between plans and executions, but how to package the various artefacts as a Research Object (RO)  \[Bechhofer 2013\] in order to ease portability while keeping the context of a digital experiment.
+\[[Belhajjame 2015]\] go a step further by considering not only the link between plans and executions, but how to package the various artefacts as a Research Object (RO)  \[[Bechhofer 2013]\] in order to ease portability while keeping the context of a digital experiment.

 However, while these models address some workflow provenance representation issues, they have two main limitations: Firstly, the extensions of PROV are not directly interoperable because of differences in granularity or different assumptions in their workflow representations; secondly, their support from WMS is typically one system per model.
-An early approach to unify and integrate workflow provenance traces across WMS was WEST (Workflow Ecosystems through STandards) \[Garijo 2014b\], through the use of WINGS \[Gil 2011\] to build workflow templates and different converters.
+An early approach to unify and integrate workflow provenance traces across WMS was WEST (Workflow Ecosystems through STandards) \[[Garijo 2014b]\], through the use of WINGS \[[Gil 2011]\] to build workflow templates and different converters.

 In all of these workflow provenance models, the emphasis is on the workflow execution structure as a directed graph, with only partial references for the data items.
-The REPRODUCE-ME ontology \[Samuel 2022\] extended PROV and P-Plan to explain the overall scientific process with the experimental context including real life objects (e.g. instruments, specimens) and human activities (e.g. lab protocols, screening), demonstrating provenance of individual Jupyter Notebook [cells](https://sheeba-samuel.github.io/REPRODUCE-ME/research/provbook.html) and highlighting the need for provenance also where there is no workflow management system.
+The REPRODUCE-ME ontology \[[Samuel 2022]\] extended PROV and P-Plan to explain the overall scientific process with the experimental context including real life objects (e.g. instruments, specimens) and human activities (e.g. lab protocols, screening), demonstrating provenance of individual Jupyter Notebook [cells](https://sheeba-samuel.github.io/REPRODUCE-ME/research/provbook.html) and highlighting the need for provenance also where there is no workflow management system.

-More recently, interoperability have been partially addressed by Common Worlflow Language Prov (CWLProv) \[Khan 2019\], which represents workflow enactments as ROs serialised according to the Big Data Bag (BDBag) approach \[Chard 2016\].
+More recently, interoperability have been partially addressed by Common Worlflow Language Prov (CWLProv) \[[Khan 2019]\], which represents workflow enactments as ROs serialised according to the Big Data Bag (BDBag) approach \[[Chard 2016]\].
-The resulting format is a folder containing several data and metadata files \[Soiland-Reyes 2018\], expanding on the RO Bundle approach of Taverna \[Soiland-Reyes 2016\].
+The resulting format is a folder containing several data and metadata files \[[Soiland-Reyes 2018]\], expanding on the RO Bundle approach of Taverna \[[Soiland-Reyes 2016]\].
 CWLProv also extends PROV with a representation of executed processes (activities), their inputs and outputs (entities) and their executors (agents), together with their Common Workflow Language specification
-\[Crusoe 2022\] – a standard workflow specification adopted by at least a dozen different [workflow systems](https://www.commonwl.org/implementations/).
+\[[Crusoe 2022]\] – a standard workflow specification adopted by at least a dozen different [workflow systems](https://www.commonwl.org/implementations/).
 Although CWLProv includes prospective provenance as a *plan* within PROV (based on the *wfdesc* model), in practice its implementation does not include tool definitions or file formats, as proposed by the wfdesc extension [Roterms](https://wf4ever.github.io/ro/2016-01-28/roterms).
 In order for CWLProv consumers to reconstruct the full prospective provenance for understanding the workflow, they would also need to inspect the separate workflow definition in the native language of the WMS.
 Additionally, the CWLProv RO may include several other metadata files and PROV serialisations conforming to different formats, complicating its generation and consumption.

 As for granularity, CWLProv proposed multiple levels of provenance , from Level 0 (capturing workflow definition) to Level 3 (domain-specific annotations).
-In practice, the CWL reference implementation *cwltool* \[Amstutz 2023\] and the corresponding CWLProv specification \[Soiland-Reyes 2018\] records provenance details of all task executions together with the intermediate data and any nested workflows (CWLProv level 2), a granularity level that requires substantial support from the WMS.
+In practice, the CWL reference implementation *cwltool* \[[Amstutz 2023]\] and the corresponding CWLProv specification \[[Soiland-Reyes 2018]\] records provenance details of all task executions together with the intermediate data and any nested workflows (CWLProv level 2), a granularity level that requires substantial support from the WMS.
 This approach is appropriate for workflow languages where the execution plan, including its distribution among the various tasks, is known well in advance (such as CWL).
-However, it can be at odds with other systems where the execution is more dynamic, depending on the verification of specific runtime conditions, such as the size and distribution of the data (e.g., COMPSs \[Lordan 2014\]).
+However, it can be at odds with other systems where the execution is more dynamic, depending on the verification of specific runtime conditions, such as the size and distribution of the data (e.g., COMPSs \[[Lordan 2014]\]).

 This makes the implementation of CWLProv challenging, as shown by the fact that at the time of writing the format is supported only by cwltool.
 Finally, being based on the PROV model, CWLProv is highly focused on the interaction between agents, processes and related entities, while support for contextual metadata (such as workflow authors, licence or creation date) in the Research Object Bundle is [limited](https://w3id.org/bundle/context) and stored in a separate manifest file, that includes the data identifier mapping to filenames.
-A project that uses serialised ROs similar to those used by CWLProv is Whole Tale \[Chard 2019\], a web platform with a focus on the narrative around scientific studies and their reproducibility, where the serialised ROs are used to export data and metadata from the platform.
+A project that uses serialised ROs similar to those used by CWLProv is Whole Tale \[[Chard 2019]\], a web platform with a focus on the narrative around scientific studies and their reproducibility, where the serialised ROs are used to export data and metadata from the platform.
 In contrast, our work is primarily focused on the ability to capture the provenance of computational workflow execution including its data and executable workflow definitions.

-RO-Crate \[Soiland-Reyes 2022a\] is a recent approach to packaging research data together with their metadata; it extends Schema.org \[Guha 2015\], a popular vocabulary for describing resources on the Web.
+RO-Crate \[[Soiland-Reyes 2022a]\] is a recent approach to packaging research data together with their metadata; it extends Schema.org \[[Guha 2015]\], a popular vocabulary for describing resources on the Web.
-In its simplest form, an RO-Crate is a directory structure that contains a single JSON-LD \[Sporny 2020\] metadata file at the top level.
+In its simplest form, an RO-Crate is a directory structure that contains a single JSON-LD \[[Sporny 2020]\] metadata file at the top level.
 The metadata file describes all entities stored in the RO-Crate along with their relationships; it is both machine-readable and human-readable.
 RO-Crate is general enough to be able to describe any dataset, but can also be made as specific as needed through the use of extensions called
 *profiles*.
 At the same time, the broad set of types and properties from Schema.org, complemented by a few additional terms from other vocabularies, make the RO-Crate model capable of expressing a wide range of contextual information that complements and enriches the core information specified by the profile.
 This may include, among others, the workflow authors and their affiliations, associated publications, licensing information, related software, etc.
-This is an approach used by WorkflowHub \[Goble 2021\], a workflow system agnostic workflow registry which specifies a Workflow RO-Crate profile \[Bacall 2022\] to gather the workflow definition with such metadata in an archived RO-Crate \[1\].
+This is an approach used by WorkflowHub \[[Goble 2021]\], a workflow system agnostic workflow registry which specifies a Workflow RO-Crate profile \[[Bacall 2022]\] to gather the workflow definition with such metadata in an archived RO-Crate \[[1]\].

 In this work, we present **Workflow Run RO-Crate** (WRROC), an extension of RO-Crate for representing computational workflow execution provenance.
 Our main contributions are the following:

-  - A collection of RO-Crate profiles to represent and package both the prospective and the retrospective provenance of a computational workflow run in a way that is machine-actionable \[Batista 2022\], independent of the specific workflow language or execution system, and including support for re-execution.
+  - A collection of RO-Crate profiles to represent and package both the prospective and the retrospective provenance of a computational workflow run in a way that is machine-actionable \[[Batista 2022]\], independent of the specific workflow language or execution system, and including support for re-execution.

   - Implementations of the model in six workflow management systems and one conversion tool.

-  - A mapping of our profiles against the W3C PROV-O Standard using the Simple Knowledge Organisation System (SKOS) \[Isaac 2009\].
+  - A mapping of our profiles against the W3C PROV-O Standard using the Simple Knowledge Organisation System (SKOS) \[[Isaac 2009]\].

 To foster usability, the profiles are characterised by different levels of detail, and the set of mandatory metadata items is kept to a minimum in order to ease the implementation.
 This flexible approach increases the model’s adaptability to the diverse landscape of WMS used in practice.